addy79/addy79/README.md

 # 💫 About Me:
-🌱 I am currently a computer science student
+🌱 I am currently a general engineering student

 ## 🌐 Socials: